 Add the broth and blend on low until desired consistency (chunky or smooth).

-Enjoy the soup with your favorite crusty bread, a sandwich, grilled cheese, a small salad, or just all on its own, and let it warm your body and soul.
+Enjoy the soup with your favorite crusty bread, a vegetarian sandwich, vegan grilled cheese, a small salad, or just all on its own, and let it warm your body and soul.